Injection Test: What are Primary and Secondary Injection Tests?

 Conclusion

 As the breakers may be magnetic or thermal, you will perform some electrical tests.
 However, the method will differ slightly.
-You can choose primary injection tests sets or secondary inject tests sets.
+You can choose primary injection test sets or secondary inject test sets.
 Both to test the trip functions of the breakers.
 Here at Cloom, we offer custom wiring assembly with attention to each detail so that your wiring is easy to check and maintain.
 Please fill out the form and contact our team now.

 Hey, I am John, General manager of Cloom and OurPCB.